JonmarCorpuz/SecondBrain/Networking - Data Storage.md

 * Data is accessed through APIs
 * Well-suited for storing and managing large volumes of unstructred data (Ex: *Image*, *Videos*, *etc.*)
 * Provides the ability to add rich metadata to objects and a flexible, scalable, and API-driven approach to storing and managing large amounts of unstructured data
+* Changes in a file will require the whole object to be modified
+* Often follows a WORM (Write Once, Read Many) model